fmalmeida/MpGAP/docs/config.rst

 .. code-block:: groovy

     /*
      * Configuration File to run fmalmeida/MpGAP pipeline.
      */

     /*
      * Customizable parameters
      */
     params {

                     /*
                      * General parameters
                      */

     //Output folder name
-        outDir = ''
+          outdir = 'output'

-  //Number of threads to be used by each software.
-        threads = 3
+    //Number of threads to be used by each software. threads = 3

     /*
      * Here we chose the assembly type wanted.
 This is required.
      * It must be set as one of these posibilities: longreads-only ; hybrid ; illumina-only */ assembly_type = ''

     /*
      * Here it is set the software wanted to perform the assembly with.
      * It must be set as true to use the software and false to skip it.
      */
           try_canu      = false
           canu_additional_parameters = '' // Must be given as shown in Canu manual.
 E.g. 'correctedErrorRate=0.075 corOutCoverage=200'
           try_unicycler = false
           unicycler_additional_parameters = '' // Must be given as shown in Unicycler manual.
 E.g. '--mode conservative --no_correct'
           try_flye      = false
           flye_additional_parameters = '' // Must be given as shown in Flye manual.
 E.g. '--meta --iterations 4'
           try_spades    = false
           spades_additional_parameters = '' // Must be given as shown in Spades manual.
 E.g. '--meta --plasmids'

     /*
-   * This parameter only needs to be set if the software chosen is Canu.
+     * This parameter only needs to be set if the software chosen is Canu or Flye.
-   * This is a required option for Canu and Flye.
      * It is an estimate of the size of the genome.
 Common suffices are allowed, for example, 3.7m or 2.8g */ genomeSize = ''

                     /*
                      * Long reads parameters
                      */

     /*
      * Long reads input files.
 Just needed to be specified in case of hybrid or longreads-only assembly.
      * If none of these are wanted it may be left in blank.
      */
           longreads = '' // Already extracted in fasta or fastq

+    /*
+     * This parameter is used to specify the long read sequencing technology used.
+     * It might be set as one of both: nanopore ; pacbio */ lr_type = ''

+    /*
-  /* Tells Medaka polisher which model to use according to the basecaller used.
+     * Tells Medaka polisher which model to use according to the basecaller used.
      * For example the model named r941_min_fast_g303 should be used with data from
      * MinION (or GridION) R9.4.1 flowcells using the fast Guppy basecaller version 3.0.3.
      *
      * Where a version of Guppy has been used without an exactly corresponding medaka model,
      * the medaka model with the highest version equal to or less than the guppy version
      * should be selected.
 Models available: r941_min_fast_g303, r941_min_high_g303,
      * r941_min_high_g330, r941_min_high_g344, r941_prom_fast_g303, r941_prom_high_g303,
      * r941_prom_high_g344, r941_prom_high_g330, r10_min_high_g303, r10_min_high_g340,
      * r103_min_high_g345, r941_prom_snp_g303, r941_prom_variant_g303, r941_min_high_g340_rle.
+     *
+     * If left in blank, medaka will not be executed.
      */
-        sequencing_model = ''

-  /* By default, the polishing step is performed with Medaka.
-   * This parameter tells the pipeline to use Nanopolish instead.
-   * Note: Nanopolish needs the parameter --fast5Path.
-   */
-        use_nanopolish = false
+          medaka_sequencing_model = 'r941_min_fast_g303'

     /*
+     * The polishing step is performed (and advised) with Medaka (--sequencing_model parameter).
+     * This parameter tells the pipeline to also try Nanopolish.
+     *
      * This parameter loads the directory where all the nanopore FAST5 files are stored.
      * If this parameter is set, the pipeline is able to execute the polishing step with nanopolish
      * for longreads-only assembly type.
      */
-        fast5Path = ''
+          nanopolish_fast5Path = ''

-  //Number of cores to run nanopolish in parallel
-        cpus = 2

     /*
+     * This parameter sets to nanopolish the max number of haplotypes to be considered.
+     * Sometimes the pipeline may crash because to much variation was found exceeding the
+     * limit.
+Try augmenting this value (Default: 1000) */
+          nanopolish_max_haplotypes = 1000

+    //Number of cores to run nanopolish in parallel cpus = 2

+    /*
-   * This parameter loads all the subreads *.bam pacbio raw files.
+     * This parameter loads all the subreads *.bam pacbio raw files for polishing with VariantCaller.
      * In order to nextflow properly use it, one needs to store all the data, from all the cells
      * in one single directory and show the filepath with "path/to/*bam" to this parameter.
      */
           pacbio_all_bam_path = ''

                     /*
-   * This parameter is used to specify the long read sequencing technology used.
-   * It might be set as one of both: nanopore ; pacbio */ lr_type = ''

-                  /*
                      * Short reads parameters
                      */
     /*
      * Short reads input files.
 They need to be specified in case of hybrid or shortreads-only assembly.
      * If none of these are wnated it may be left in blank.
 The files might be single or paired ended.
 They just
      * need to be properly identified as the examples below.
      * Examples for illumina reads:
      * Paired: params.shortreads.paired = 'SRR6307304_{1,2}.fastq'
      * Single: params.shortreads.single = 'SRR7128258*'
      */
           shortreads_paired = ''
           shortreads_single = ''

     /*
-   * This parameter below is to define wheter the user wants or not to polish its long reads only
+     * This parameter below is to define wheter the one wants or not to ALSO create a long reads only assembly
-   * assembly with illumina short reads in the end.
-It firstly assemble a genome with only longreads
-   * using flye, canu or unicycler and then polishes it with Illumina reads.
+     * with canu, flye or unicycler and then polish it using the provided short reads.
+It executes an additional
+     * workflow (together with unicycler/spades hybrid modes) where a genome is assembled with longreads and then
-   * Must use: assembly_type = 'hybrid'
+     * polished with Illumina reads.
+Must be used with: assembly_type = 'hybrid' */
-   */
           illumina_polish_longreads_contigs = false

     /*
      * Whenever polishing long reads only assemblies with unpaired short reads (single end), the pipeline
      * will directly execute one round of pilon polishing instead of using Unicycler's polish pipeline.
      * Therefore we need to allocate the amount of memmory allocated by Pilon.
      * Defaut 50G.
      * This step is crucial because with not enough memmory will crash and not correct your assembly.
      * When that happens you will not have the pilon output nor the QUAST assesment.
      */
           pilon_memmory_limit = 50

     }

+    /*
+     * Configuring Nextflow Scopes.
+     * Do NOT change any of the following
+     */

+    //Trace Report
+    trace {
+        enabled = false
+        file = "${params.outdir}" + "/annotation_pipeline_trace.txt"
+        fields = 'task_id,name,status,exit,realtime,cpus,%cpu,memory,%mem,rss'
+    }

+    //Timeline Report
+    timeline {
+        enabled = false
+        file = "${params.outdir}" + "/annotation_pipeline_timeline.html"
+    }

+    //Complete Report
+    report {
+        enabled = false
+        file = "${params.outdir}" + "/annotation_pipeline_nextflow_report.html"
+    }

+    /*
+     * Configuring Nextflow Scopes.
+     * Do NOT change any of the following
+     */

+    //Queue limit
+    executor.$local.queueSize = 1

+    //Docker usage
+    docker.enabled = true
+    docker.runOptions = '-u $(id -u):root'